 A list of yard safety tips can never be complete.
 No one can warn us against unforeseeable circumstances, nor are even the most cautious of us immune to Murphy's Law.
-Besides, what one person regards as an "obvious" danger will catch another quite unawares.
-When all is said and done, the best tips are those that are broadest in nature, those whose aim is to inform our overall approach with a healthy trepidation.
+Your best defense is common sense, yet what one person regards as an "obvious" danger will catch another quite unawares.
+But, generally:

 - Learn to ask questions.
-For instance, when you buy something at the hardware store, ask the salesperson for specific safety tips regarding the use of the product.
+When you buy something at the hardware store, ask the salesperson for specific safety tips regarding the use of the product.

 - Assess the danger potential of an action before you take it because it's better to be safe than sorry.